Fuzz Face: Design

-According to Jimi Hendrix’s guitar tech Roger Mayer, Jimi would buy half a dozen Fuzz Faces and mark the one he liked best only to find out that he didn't like it in a different environment.
+Arbiter switched to cheaper silicon transistors when they became available in the late 1960s.
+While some players found these new versions sounded harsh, silicon transistors could be produced with more consistent tolerances, which improved the circuit's reliability.
+Silicon versions however suffered from issues such the ability to pick up AM radio signals.
+According to Hendrix's guitar tech Roger Mayer, Hendrix would buy half a dozen Fuzz Faces at a time and mark the one he liked best only to find out that he did not like it in a different environment.

 Despite popular belief that Arbiter used randomly selected pairs of transistors, Dennis Cornell, one of the engineers who worked for Arbiter in the 1960s, described in a 2016 Guitarist magazine article how he auditioned them for their sonic properties.